bos-cli-rs/bos-cli-rs/README.md

 ### socialdb    -   SocialDb management

+#### data              -   Data management: viewing, adding, updating, deleting information by a given key

+- `view` allows you to view information by a given key.
+- `set` allows you to add or update information by a given key.
+- `delete` allows you to delete information by the specified key.

 #### prepaid-storage   -   Storage management: deposit, withdrawal, balance review

 - `view-balance` allows you to view the storage balance for an account.